abilandz/NAT3054/Lecture_3/make.md

 As we can see, **cmake** generated automatically a lot of files related to the build process &mdash; most importantly, the _Makefile_ was generated automatically.

-Finally, we can build the project, and we have to use the same "build" subdirectory as in the previous configuration step:
+Finally, we can build the project, and we have to use the same "build" subdirectory as the command argument as in the previous configuration step:

 ```bash
 $ cd someProject